 After being agreed at the start of the contract, the GFV will not change, meaning the balloon payment you were quoted at the beginning of the contract will not change.
 This is regardless of current market value of the car at the end of the contract.

-In order to protect the GFV, most lenders will set a mileage limit on a PCP contract.
-The mileage limit will be agreed at the start of the contract, and will affect the GFV figure.
-This is because mileage can have a significant affect on the value of a used car – the higher the mileage, the less a car is worth.
+To protect the GFV, most lenders will set a mileage limit on a PCP contract.
+The mileage limit will be agreed at the start of the contract and will affect the GFV figure.
+This is because mileage can have a significant effect on the value of a used car – the higher the mileage, the less a car is worth.
 By imposing a mileage limit, the GFV is protected.
 If you go over the mileage limit there is a fee payable, usually calculated as a few pence per mile over the limit.

 This is most important if you decide to return the car to the lending company at the end of the contract, as they will want to ensure that the value of the car is as close to the GFV as possible.